emiliebarnard/pokemon-in-python/index.md

 ```

 ### Stats
-<i>Stats<i> determine certain aspects of battles.
+<i>Stats</i> determine certain aspects of battles.
 Each Pokémon has a value for each stat which grows as they gain levels and can be altered momentarily by effects in battles.

 #### API Path
 `https://pokeapi.co/api/v2/stat/{id or name}/`